-Gatherings of over 100 people banned to stop coronavirus spread
+Gatherings of more than100 people banned to stop coronavirus spread

-Health Minister David Clark has announced that the Government will enforce a mass gatherings limit of 100 people for indoor events.
+The Government has moved to ban gatherings of 100 or more people at outdoor events in a bid to limit the spread of Covid-19.

+This comes just four days after the Government announced a blanket ban on gatherings of 500 or more people.

-These measures, however, don't apply to schools, universities or other educational institutes.
+The new measures do not apply to schools, universities or any other educational institutions.

 READ MORE: